DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-state.md

 # GroupingState Plugin Reference

-Plugin that manages the grouping state.
+A plugin that manages the grouping state.
 It controls by which column rows are grouped.
 It also stores information about expanded/collapsed groups.

 ## User Reference